 annual clery report

-SUNY Old Westbury prepares an Annual Security Report in compliance with the Clery Act and distributes it by email to the College community in the beginning of October each year.
+SUNY Old Westbury prepares an Annual Security Report in compliance with the Clery Act and distributes it by email to the campus community in the beginning of October each year.
 It includes reported campus crime statistics for the past three years and information about campus security policies.

 A printed report is available by visiting the University Police Department or by calling (516) 876-3333.